unioslo/zabbix-cli/docs/manual.rst

-Remember that you have to use ``""`` and escape some characters if running commands in non-interactive modus with parameters that have spaces or special characters for the shell.e.g.
+Remember that you have to use ``""`` and escape some characters if running commands in non-interactive mode with parameters that have spaces or special characters for the shell, .e.g.

 ::